callMeName/MiniSql/README.md

 #Minisql
 A very simple local relational database implementation.
+A small sql server.

 Just for learning the details of a database.